Sunday Mornings at St. Theodore's

 Our service will start with the Processional Hymn, which everyone sings while standing.
 While we are all singing, there will be a Procession, which is typically made up of the folks who assist with the service called Liturgical Ministers.
 The person at the front of the Procession will be holding the cross.

-Once we're done singing, the Celebrant (typically our Rector, Fr.
-Will) says a prayer called a Collect.
+Once we're done singing, the Celebrant (typically our Rector or an interim Priest) says a prayer called a Collect.
 The Collect is meant to help us collect our thoughts and prepare to listen to the service.

 The service itself is divided into two parts: the Liturgy of the Word, and the Liturgy of the Table.